ErykDarnowski/ErykDarnowski/README.md

 # Hi! 👋🏼

-I'm a passionate computer polyglot 👨🏼‍💻 (at the moment mostly full-stack) from 🇵🇱,\
+I'm a passionate computer polyglot 👨🏼‍💻 (at the moment mostly full-stack) from 🇵🇱\
 that loves everything tech, IT, ICT and programming related!

 ## 🛠 Working on

-- A React Native app to make running small to medium businesses easier!
+- A React Native app that makes running small to medium businesses easier!
 - A couple *top secret* side projects 😎
 - My portfolio website
 - Writing articles